ZillowwCode/drupal-configuration-batch-export/README.md

 # Configuration Batch Export

+## IMPORTANT NOTICE
+This repo has been moved to git.drupalcode.org to make it open to the community.
+Visit the [new repo](https://git.drupalcode.org/project/configuration_batch_export) to see more.

 The Configuration Batch Export module simplifies the process of exporting your website's complete configuration using the Batch API.

 For a detailed overview of the module, check out the